Skip to main content

 How to Play by the 1756 Rules

-Pieces are called Black Men and White Men.
+In this authentic recreation of the Game of Draughts, all pieces are called Black Men and White Men as Payne prescribed.
 The Black Men always move first.
 Captures are mandatory.
 Kings — crowned upon reaching the opponent's back row — move both forward and backward.
-The Huff enforces the capture obligation.
-A three-minute call and five-minute forfeit govern pace of play, exactly as Payne prescribed in 1756.
+The Huff penalty enforces the capture obligation.
+A three-minute call and five-minute forfeit govern the pace of play, precisely as the historical checkers guide of 1756 demands.

 The Game of Draughts